alejandrohdezma/sbt-fix/docs/README.md

 fix
 ```

-It can also be used for checking that all files have been fixed with both tools, exiting with non-zero code on violations, by appending the `--check` argument.
+It can also be used for checking that all files have been fixed with both tools, exiting with non-zero code on violations, by appending the `--check` argument (which can be used in CI to check formatting easily).

 ```sbt
 fix --check
 ```

-Which can be used in CI to check formatting easily.

 [github-action]: https://github.com/alejandrohdezma/sbt-fix/actions
 [github-action-badge]: https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Falejandrohdezma%2Fsbt-fix%2Fbadge%3Fref%3Dmaster&style=flat